neonkore/Nunicode/README.md

 does provide ``nu_validate()`` to check string encoding before processing.

-This function perform UTF encoding validation, not the validation of encoded string.
-E.g. U+D801 will pass UTF-8 check: it's malformed for UTF-32 because range of U+D801 is reserved for UTF-16, it's ivalid Unicode string, but it's correctly encoded UTF-8.
+This function only validates strings encoding, it does not perform validation of Unicode strings.

 ## Case mapping and case folding